Jean-Gaspard Deburau: Character roles

 Pierrot was not Baptiste's only creation.
-As Robert Storey has pointed out, Deburau performed in many pantomimes unconnected with the Commedia dell'Arte:
+As Robert Storey has pointed out, Deburau performed in many pantomimes unconnected with the commedia dell'arte:

 He was probably the student-sailor Blanchot in Jack, l'orang-outang (1836), for example, and the farmhand Cruchon in Le Tonnelier et le somnambule ([The Cooper and the Sleepwalker] late 1838 or early 1839), and the goatherd Mazarillo in Fra-Diavolo, ou les Brigands de la Calabre ([Brother Devil, or The Brigands of Calabria] 1844).
 He was certainly the Jocrisse-like comique of Hurluberlu (1842) and the engagingly naïve recruit Pichonnot of Les Jolis Soldats ([The Handsome Soldiers] 1843).

-Like Chaplin's various incarnations, all of whom bear some resemblance to the Little Tramp, these characters, though singular and independent creations, must undoubtedly have struck their audiences as Pierrot-like.
+Like Chaplin's various incarnations, all of whom bear some resemblance to the Tramp, these characters, though singular and independent creations, must undoubtedly have struck their audiences as Pierrot-like.
 For Deburau and Pierrot were synonymous in the Paris of post-Revolutionary France.